KKatus/ImageButton/README.md

 # ImageButton
-Simple Image Button
+Creating an Simple ImageButton in AndroidStudios with 3 Codeparts.!

 This are 3 codeparts used to create an Image Button, when pressed it opens a Website like Instagramm, Facebook, Google etc.

-Use the XML to create an ImageButton
+Use the XML to create an ImageButton.

 Use the other 2 Codes in the Java file to define what the Buttons Job is.